Robust demand for Scottish hotels

-Topic: Commercial property
+Commercial property market outlook

 Commercial property industry largely disappointed by the Spring Budget